 We thought it would be a good time to share our sit down conversation with Dr. Nathan Bryan and Dr. John Ivy, and get their perspective on everything from the #1 misconception of Nitric Oxide to what they think the future holds for Nitric Oxide.

-Dr. Nathan Bryan, Co-Founder and Chief Science Officer, was recruited by the Nobel Laureate, Dr. Ferid Murad to work in the N-O Discovery Program at the University of Texas.
+Dr. Nathan Bryan, HumanN Co-Founder and Nitric Oxide Scientist, was recruited by the Nobel Laureate, Dr. Ferid Murad to work in the N-O Discovery Program at the University of Texas.
 It was through this program that Dr. Bryan discovered a safe and natural way to produce Nitric Oxide gas, enabling the body to restore its N-O function.
 Wanting to bring this technology to the masses, he co-founded Neogenis Laboratories, now HumanN, in 2009.

 With a PhD in Exercise Physiology, Dr. John Ivy is our Executive Director of Sport & Nutrition Research.
 He has authored over 170 scientific papers and several books, including the well-known and highly respected Nutrient Timing: The Future of Sports Nutrition.
 Working with notable sports greats, including swimmer Michael Phelps during his preparation for the 2008 Summer Olympics, at which he won eight gold medals, his contributions to sports nutrition and science are unparalleled.